Sunday, December 7, 2008

 In the summer of 1945, as the United States prepared to detonate the first nuclear weapon in the American southwest, several scientists on the Manhattan Project team, most notably Edward Teller, expresseed concern that the kind of fission reaction utilizied to trigger the explosion may not be containable.
 What Teller and the others feared was that the reaction would spiral continually, growing larger and exponentially more powerful (all within microseconds), and eventually ignite the planet's atmosphere.
 After debate, the team agreed that this was a possibility, albeit a very small one, but decided to move forward with the test as planned.

-Obviously, the Earth's atmosphere survived.
-However, a very important ethical lesson can be drawn from this: Mankind will try anything once.
-One of these days, once is all it's going to take.
 Case in point: not satisfied with the strength of the first two nuclear devices deployed over Japan in August of 1945, the United States got right to work inventing larger, more powerful nuclear weapons.
 Edward Teller himself, obviously relieved of his fears of world annihilation, went on to invent the hydrogen bomb, exponentially more powerful than its predecessor.

 As the video clip above points out, the Large Hadron Collider presents science with another risk / reward scenario, this one containing even more potential for unwanted disaster.
 This time, though, instead of approaching a frontier with a 'best guess' attitude of gauging the probable outcomes (a la those on the Manhattan Project, who had no hard data either way), scientists working on the LHC are working within the framework of the Standard Model of Physics, which, despite what they say about the specifics on black holes and supersymmetrical particles, does provide strong data that the fabric of spacetime will be stretched to its limit, so to speak, when these collisions occur.
 The reward to be gained is the completion of the Standard Model of Everything, or a completed Grand Unified Theory, as explained in the clip.
 Attaining this knowledge will allow scientists to define our universe with a single set of fundamental laws and values.
 This would allow for the expansion of our knowledge of the universe around us to expand exponentially, pun intended.
 Hopefully, though, one of the lessons we will not learn from this new set of rules is "never collide two protons at 99% of the speed of light."